dashingsoft/pyarmor/src/user-guide.md

 only.
 The due is to restore func_code before function call, and obfuscate func_code after function return.

-Add this decorator to any function which intend to be protect, for example,
+Then add this decorator to any function which intend to be protect, for example,

 ``` python